The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders: Introduction

-In our previous papers~\cite{Belyaev:2022shr,Belyaev:2022zjx}, we proposed a novel theoretical construct in which the DM is a gauge vector from a non-Abelian group, interacting with the fermionic sector of the SM via the mediation of new vector-like (VL) partners of SM fermions, which we labelled the \emph{Fermionic Portal to Vector Dark Matter} (FPVDM).
+In our previous papers~\cite{Belyaev:2022shr,Belyaev:2022zjx}, we proposed a novel theoretical construct in which the DM is a gauge vector from a non-Abelian group, interacting with the fermionic sector of the SM via the mediation of new vector-like (VL) partners of SM fermions, which we termed the \emph{Fermionic Portal to Vector Dark Matter} (FPVDM).
 We comprehensively studied scenarios where the VL fermion doublet is composed of VL top quarks, examining both their cosmological and collider phenomenology.
+In contrast to the multipole-based scenarios of Refs.~\cite{Hisano:2020qkq,Chu:2023zbo}, the defining feature of the FPVDM framework is a renormalisable fermionic portal connecting the dark sector directly to SM fermions, which in the present work is specialised to the muon sector.

-In this paper, we investigate the possibility of simultaneously addressing the DM problem and the muon anomalous magnetic moment by focusing on a specific realization of this framework, where the portal is mediated by a doublet of muon partners:
+In this paper, we investigate the possibility of simultaneously addressing the DM problem and the muon anomalous magnetic moment by focusing on a specific realization of this framework, where the portal is mediated by a doublet of muon partners:\footnote{For clarity, we use different notations for the new fields depending on the basis.
+The interaction eigenstates are denoted by $\psi_{\mu_D}$ and $\psi_{\mu^\prime}$, while the mass eigenstates are denoted by $\mu_D$ and $\mu^\prime$.}

 We abbreviate this realization as MPVDM from now on.
 The theoretical foundation of the MPVDM model is based on the FPVDM framework.
 The connection between the SM and dark sectors is established via Yukawa interactions involving both SM and VL muons.
 In addition to SM particles in the loop, $a_\mu$ receives contributions from new gauge bosons, scalars, and fermions in the MPVDM, which we have thoroughly evaluated and collectively refer to as \emph{New Physics} (NP) contributions.
 Using these results, we demonstrate that the MPVDM model has the potential to address both the $a_\mu $ anomaly and the DM problem simultaneously, leading to a specific new scenario with distinctive signatures.